DioxusLabs/docsite/docs/en/cookbook/platforms/fullstack/server_functions.md

 # Communicating with the server

-`dixous-server` provides server functions that allow you to call an automatically generated API on the server from the client as if it were a local function.
+`dioxus-fullstack` provides server functions that allow you to call an automatically generated API on the server from the client as if it were a local function.

 To make a server function, simply add the `#[server(YourUniqueType)]` attribute to a function.
 The function must: